 Will following him be the key to unlocking her memory?
 Who can she trust?

-THE ONE MEMORY OF FLORA BANKS is the unforgettable YA novel to take home in 2017.
+THE ONE MEMORY OF FLORA BANKS is the unforgettable YA novel to take home this summer.

 "Barr's YA debut is a riveting page-turner that will keep you hooked till the end." - Entertainment Weekly